 Just as is the practice today, the 1952 Topps set was released to the public in the Spring of that year in two series: a low-number (1-310) and high-number (311-407) product.
-The initial offering, which coincided with the start of the baseball season sold and sold out at a furious pace as youngsters, excited by a fresh start for their local teams, just couldn't get enough of these colorful, well-crafted cards!
+The initial offering, which coincided with the start of the baseball season sold out at a furious pace.
+Youngsters, excited by a fresh start for their local teams, just couldn't get enough of these colorful, well-crafted cards.

-The buying frenzy continued through July and with every pack that sold Berman and Gelaman's excitement and expectations rose in anticipation of the release of the second series.
+The buying frenzy continued through July, and with every pack that sold Berger and Gelman's excitement and expectations rose in anticipation of the release of the second series.
 Unfortunately though, their youthful inexperience became apparent when they mistimed its release.

 By the time the "high-numbers" came out it was so late into the summer that the high hopes that fill every fan at the start of the season had faded along with their team's chances of winning it all that year.
 As such, they shelved their dreams of a World Series title until next year, forgot about all things baseball (including cards) and turned their attention to the upcoming football season.
 Sales of the second series were so poor that Topps was left with a tremendous amount of unsold product, the type of surplus that a start-up company just can't afford to keep.

-By the start of the 1953 season concern turned to panic as nothing was more irrelevant to the children collecting at the time than last year's cards.
-Like all kids, they wanted what was new and different which sent Bergman and Gelman scrambling to come up with creative ways to move their inventory.
-Despite their efforts though to partner with carnivals, toy companies, and promotional campaigns, hundreds of cases still sat unopened in their warehouse.
-1953, turned into '54, and '55, and with each passing year the 1952 issue fell further from the minds of everyone, including the pioneering pair.
+By the start of the 1953 season, concern turned to panic as nothing was more irrelevant to the children collecting at the time than last year's cards.
+Like all kids, they wanted what was new and different which sent Berger and Gelman scrambling to come up with creative ways to move their inventory.
+Despite their efforts to partner with carnivals, toy companies, and promotional campaigns, hundreds of cases still sat unopened in their warehouse.
+1953 turned into '54 and '55, and with each passing year the 1952 issue fell further from the minds of everyone, including the pioneering pair.

 While Mantle's true rookie card was the 1951 Bowman No. 253, this card was Mantle's first Topps card.
 This combination of the legendary Yankee on Topps' first true set has made it the most valuable Mickey Mantle baseball card and a close second to the T206 Honus Wagner in the "Holy Grail" debate.